bluerobotics/Cockpit-docs/CONTRIBUTING.md

 ### Improving/Adding Documentation for Released Features
 > 💡 Relevant features can typically be found by looking through the public documentation for features with minimal information, and/or [searching this repository](https://github.com/bluerobotics/Cockpit-docs/issues?q=is%3Aissue+is%3Aopen+label%3Acontent) for issues with the `content` label, or [searching the software repository](https://github.com/bluerobotics/Cockpit/issues?q=is%3Apull+is%3Aclosed+label%3Adocs-minimal) for pull requests with the `docs-minimal` label.

-Documentation for existing features should generally first be [added to the `latest` branch](#documenting-a-newupcoming-feature), before optionally being backported to the `beta` and/or any relevant version branches, usually via [`git cherry-pick`](https://git-scm.com/docs/git-cherry-pick).
+Documentation for existing features should generally first be [added to the `latest` branch](#documenting-a-newupcoming-feature), before optionally being backported to the `stable` and/or any relevant version branches, usually via [`git cherry-pick`](https://git-scm.com/docs/git-cherry-pick).

 If your changes were requested in an Issue, make sure to include "Resolves #{ISSUE-NUMBER}" in the description of your pull request, to link to and automatically close the Issue when the pull request is merged.